jphouminh71/CSCI4448-ObjectOrientedProgramming/README.md

 ### Open Closed Principle
 * Classes should be open to extension, but closed for modification

+### Guidelines for Dependency Inversion Principle
+* No variable should hold a reference to a concrete class.
+* No class should derive from a concrete class.
+(Should derive from interfaces and abstract classes)
+* No method should override an implemented method of a base class.
+    - Override abstract methods
+    - If it's implemented in the base class, it's mean to be used by subclasses

 <br>

 ## Interface vs Abstract Classes